DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

  about showing what an annotation looks like.
  Annotation dialog will need to be shown only when it's described (which is done below)

-To add an annotation, select the corresponding tool and click on the map canvas.
+To add a balloon-based annotation, select the corresponding tool and click on the map canvas.
 An empty balloon is added.
 Double-click on it and a dialog opens with various options.
 This dialog is almost the same for all the annotation types: